Hoodoo – Witchcraft – Spellcasting

 The inyanga is often translated as “witch doctor” (though many Southern Africans resent this implication, as it perpetuates the mistaken belief that a “witch doctor” is in some sense a practitioner of malicious magic).
 The inyanga‘s job is to heal illness and injury and provide customers with magical items for everyday use.

-Of these three categories the tagati is almost exclusively female, the sangoma is usually female, and the inyanga is almost exclusively male.
+Of these three categories, the tagati is almost exclusively female, the sangoma is usually female, and the inyanga is almost exclusively male.
 (1)

 Hoodoo is already a fusion of witchcraft and African Folk Magick.

-In this day and age, with unlimited access to technology, and an ability to travel and experience different cultures, we all like to try and experiment with new and exciting magical systems.
+In this day and age, with unlimited access to technology, and the ability to travel and experience different cultures, we all like to try and experiment with new and exciting magical systems.
 Every culture has a unique magical system that has been refined and adapted along the way.
 Think of the evolution of Shamanism, Hermetics, Witchcraft, Wicca, Folk Magic, Reiki, Yoga, to name but a few.

 The key to learning Hoodoo is understanding the journey of Hoodoo, so as to pay respects to Hoodoo’s violent history.
-Once you respect the foundation of Hoodoo, you can emerge yourself in the magicakal spiritual system – and then adapt the work to your own location – where ever you are in the world!
+Once you respect the foundation of Hoodoo, you can emerge yourself in the magickal spiritual system – and then adapt the work to your own location – where ever you are in the world!

 Alvarado, D. The Voodoo Hoodoo Spellbook.
 San Fransisco,